7 Top Tips to Conquer Your Fear of Public Speaking

 If you want to master public speaking or keynote presentations, then consider my Stand up and Speak course.
 During this one day event you will join a small group for an intensive deep dive into the advanced skills needed to master a 10 minute presentation which you will create and deliver during the course.

-Tips provided by Mark Faithfull, for more information about the Stand up and Speak courses running at UBCUK venues around the country click here : www.malmesburyspeakers.com/ubcuk
+Tips provided by Mark Faithfull, public speaking expert.
+Find out more about the Stand up and Speak courses running at UBCUK venues around the country: www.malmesburyspeakers.com/ubcuk